alextanhongpin/ideas/README.md

 ## Developer Page

 Scrape github user's data from malaysia and perform a job search/developer search based on personality and specialization.
 Write your own recommendation engine and get feedback from users whether it's relevant or not, and perform learning from there.

+## Clones

+Finanz Revamp, Residenz, Instagram clone, Facebook, what is X is Y (what if JobStreet is Facebook?).
+Point-of-Sale system for food ordering, lorry tracking system.
+A clone of Journal.